kusimo/quick-download-button/README.md

 * Support for WordPress Gutenberg
 * Display file size and file extension.
+* Create a download button link with shortcode with options
+* Link your download button to anywhere on the web where it's publicly available.
+* Allow free music download, video download, PDF download, spreadsheet file download and more.
 * Hide download link
 * Support for external download link
 * Shows download file extension for 'pdf','mp3','mov','zip','txt','doc','xml','mp4','ppt' and images ( png, gif, jpg, jpeg, bmp)